photo by Manuel Miethe

 Community is essential for her artistic growth.
 Margaret participates in the interactive process of creation with artists and audience of all ages, training, backgrounds, and types of contribution.
 Her research engages in inclusionary methods and ensemble enterprises, and her career is keenly invested in collective work.
 She finds the potential lies in liminal listening; between us, there is art.

 Studying, developing, and allying with the performance collective, Lower Left, is a continuing source of stimulation.
-Margaret is deeply influenced by her relationships with gymnastics, contact improvisation, Ensemble Thinking, Alexander Technique, Nina Martin, Shelley Senter, Barbara Dilley, Deborah Hay, musician/composer Loren Kiyoshi Dempster and their daughter.
-She has also had the pleasure of working with Mary Overlie, Milka Djordjevich, Keith Hennessy, Lionel Popkin, BodyCartography Project, Dahlia Nayar, and projectLIMB, among others.
+Margaret is deeply influenced by her relationships with gymnastics, contact improvisation, Ensemble Thinking, Alexander Technique, Nina Martin, Shelley Senter, Barbara Dilley, the Resident Artists/Dancing Mamas, Uh Oh Trio, Dahlia Nayar, musician/composer Loren Kiyoshi Dempster and their daughter.
+She has also had the pleasure of working with Mary Overlie, Deborah Hay, Milka Djordjevich, Keith Hennessy, Lionel Popkin, BodyCartography Project, Dahlia Nayar, and projectLIMB, among others.

 Her cooperative and individual work has been presented at venues including: Dixon Place, Issue Project Room, Joyce SoHo, Judson Church, Danspace at St. Mark’s Church, and the Whitney Museum in New York; Sushi Performance & Visual Art, Highways, ODC, and CounterPulse in California; the Crowley Theater and Barnevelder Movement/Arts Complex in Texas; and Sín Culture Center in Budapest, Hungary.
 Dance critic, Jennifer de Poyen, has called her “a dancer so full of wit and intelligence, you can’t keep your eyes off her.”
 (San Diego Union Tribune, 2002)

-Margaret has authored articles for Contact Quarterly, is on the board of Marfa Live Arts, and serves on Movement Research’s Artist Advisory Council.
-She received her BA in Psychology, minor in Theatre Dance from UC San Diego in 1997 and her MFA from the Hollins University/American Dance Festival three-summer low-residency program in 2011.
+Margaret has authored articles for Contact Quarterly and loveDANCEmore.
+She is on the board of Marfa Live Arts, Renaissance School for the Arts, Makaroff Youth Ballet, and serves on Earthdance's Contact Improvisation Committee.
+She received her BA in Psychology, minor in Theatre Dance from UC San Diego and her MFA from the Hollins University/American Dance Festival three-summer low-residency program.